stshuf/loan_apis/README.md

 - Ideally, these apis would not be working off json files, but actual database information
 - For monthly payments and interest, I assumed payments are made at the end of the month and interest applied at the start of the month.
 - The root will show all user data,
+- This also assumes that there will be no two users with the same name
+- Assume monthly payment includes interest